joeldev/JLRoutes/README.md

 JLRoutes is available for installation via CocoaPods.
 The Releases folder in the repo has binary builds as well, if you'd rather just drop something in.

 ### Requirements ###
 ARC.
 Only tested on iOS 6, but I don't think there's any reason why it wouldn't work on previous versions.
 No dependencies other than Foundation.
+It should also work seamlessly on OS X.

 ### License ###
 BSD